Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust MCP

 \subsection{Robust MCP under GEV models}

 In our uncertainty setting, it is assumed that the vectors of utilities are not known with certainty but belong to some uncertainty sets.
 That is, we assume that for each customer zone $i\in I$, the corresponding deterministic utilities $\bv^i = \{v_{ij}|\; j\in [m]\}$ can vary in an uncertainty set $\cV_i$ and these uncertainty sets are independent across $i\in I$.
 This setting is natural in the context, in the sense that there is one discrete choice model with choice utilities $\bv^i$ for customers in each zone $i$, and these utilities are typically inferred from observations of how people in that zone made choices.
 Uncertainty sets could be constructed from this, leading to independent uncertainty sets over customer zones.
-Moreover, if we relax this assumption, i.e., $\cV_i$ are no-longer independent over $i\in I$, the adversary's minimization problem will become much more difficult to solve, even under the classical MNL model.
+Moreover, if we relax this assumption, i.e., $\cV_i$ are no longer independent over $i\in I$, the adversary's minimization problem \footnote{When we say ``adversary'', we refer to the worst-case minimization problem, not the competitor in the market.} will become much more difficult to solve, even under the classical MNL model.
 In contrast, under the assumption that the uncertainty sets are separable by zones, we will show later that the adversary's problem can be efficiently handled by convex optimization.

 We further assume that $\cV_i$ are convex and bounded for all $i\in I$.
 Convexity and boundedness are typical assumptions in the robust optimization literature \citep{Bertsimas2011theoryRO}.
 For later investigations, we assume that the uncertainty set $\cV_i$ can be defined by a set of constraints $\{g^i_t(\bv^i) \leq 0;\; t = 1,\ldots,T\}$ where $g^i_t(\bv^i)$ are convex functions in $\bv^i$.
 When the choice parameters $\bv^i$, $i\in I$, cannot be identified exactly, we are interested in the worst-case scenario.
 The robust version of the classical MCP then can be formulated as